 Ramadan is the month-long Islamic holiday celebrated each year.
 The Islamic calendar follows a lunar pattern so every year Ramadan moves 10 days forward on the Gregorian calendar each year.
-This year, Ramadan falls largely through the month of April and will end the very start of May.
-This is usually a high season for travelers visiting Morocco, though this year the country might feel a bit different because of the coronavirus pandemic.
-The situation, as you know, is fluid and this year does look like things might just be getting back to normal.
-Fingers crossed!
+This year, Ramadan falls largely through the month of March and will end in the middle of April.
+This is usually a high season for travelers visiting Morocco.

 While some people balk at visiting during Ramadan, anticipating problems or inconveniences, there’s no reason to put aside your plans.
 In fact, for the culturally curious, Ramadan might just be the best time of year to visit!
 However, before you begin your trip, it is important to know a few things about Ramadan.
 Here are a few things that will likely affect your visit, hopefully for the better!